Home

 PS /mnt/host/output>

-Clone the DFIR-O365RC repository.
-The module works on PowerShell Desktop and PowerShell Core.
+You can install the module on PowerShell Desktop and PowerShell Core.

 Please note that the Connect-ExchangeOnline cmdlet requires Microsoft .NET Framework 4.7.2 or later.